Generalized Guarantees for Variational Inference in the Presence of Even and Elliptical Symmetry: Supporting Proofs and Illustrative Examples

 \subsection{Analysis of the Elliptical Funnel}

 We now apply our theoretical results to the elliptical funnel and variations thereof.
-We begin with eq.~\eqref{eq:funnel}, restated here for convenience,
+We begin with \cref{eq:funnel}, restated here for convenience,

-The joint distribution, $p(\tau, \theta) = p(\tau) p(\theta | \tau)$ is elliptically symmetric along $\theta$ with a constant point of even symmetry at 0 and a constant normalized covariance matrix.
-It may seem surprising that the normalized covariance matrix is constant, since the covariance of $\theta$ in $p(\theta | \tau)$ depends on $\tau$.
+The joint distribution, $p(\tau, \theta) = p(\tau) p(\theta | \tau)$ is elliptically symmetric along $\theta$ with a constant point of even symmetry at 0 and a constant scatter matrix.
+It may seem surprising that the scatter matrix is constant, since the covariance of $\theta$ in $p(\theta | \tau)$ depends on $\tau$.
 However, $\tau$ only controls the scale of the covariances and does not alter the elliptical symmetry itself.
-In particular, the conditional correlation matrix is $C$ for any value of $\tau$.
-One can further show that $\tau$ and $\theta$ are uncorrelated, and that the marginal correlation matrix of $\theta$ is still $C$, per Lemma~\ref{lemma:covariance}.
-Moreover, we have from Theorem~\ref{thm:even-sigma} that VI provably recovers the mean of $\theta$.
-We also have from Theorem~\ref{thm:elliptical-sigma} that VI recovers the \textit{marginal} correlation matrix of $\theta$, under certain regularity conditions.
+In particular, the conditional scatter matrix is $M$ for any value of $\tau$.
+One can further show that $\tau$ and $\theta$ are uncorrelated, and that the marginal scatter matrix of $\theta$ is still $M$, per \Cref{lemma:covariance}.
+Moreover, we have from \Cref{cor:elliptical-sigma} that VI recovers the \textit{marginal} mean and correlation matrix of $\theta$.

 Consider now the elliptical funnel with a varying mean $\mu \in \mathbb R$,